 •interview with USJ education faculty team

 In most cases, if the required courses at both institutions are carefully planned, teacher candidates are able to complete both the degree and licensure program in four years.
-If that is not possible, teacher candidates may return to University of Saint Joseph the following semester to complete the student teaching requirement.
+If that is not possible, teacher candidates may return to the University of Saint Joseph the following semester to complete the student teaching requirement.

 2. Do I have to pay extra tuition to USJ?